 The Election Committee will be formed by the General Secretary and at least one MPG postdoc who is not a member of the Steering Group.
 If the General Secretary is unavailable, a Section Representative will take their place.
 The Election Committee then follows the rules as stated in §3.2.1, except for the rules regarding the nomination of candidates.
 The call for the nomination of candidates must take place at least two weeks before the election; the call must end at least one week before the election.
 Then, the Election Committee must announce the final list of candidates immediately.
-The voting period can be anywhere from twelve to twenty-four hours.
+Candidates may include a written speech which will be sent to all postdocs prior to the election.
+The voting period can be anywhere from twenty-four to forty-eight hours.